ESG Questionnaire Response - Ninety One

 Initiative (TPI)

-We support the initiative and use the data it produces to assist our efforts to better understand climate risks and
+2019 Assess companies鈥 preparedness for the energy transition.
+We support the initiative and use the data it produces to assist our understanding of climate risks and opportunities.

 4. Please describe how ESG oversight and integration responsibilities are structured at your firm, including the process for escalation of key ESG issues.
 Also, if applicable, describe how responsible investment objectives are incorporated into individual or team employee performance reviews and compensation mechanisms.